kizniche/Mycodo/docs/Supported-Inputs.md

 - Libraries: requests
 - Dependencies: [requests](https://pypi.org/project/requests)

 This Input receives and stores measurements from the Data Storage Integration on The Things Network.
+If you have key/value pairs as your payload, enter the key name in Variable Name and the corresponding value for that key will be stored in the measurement database.

 #### Options